 On December 2, 2017, they opened Poke Hut (situated a block north of Taft’s Ale House) on Race Street.
-Kilbacak and Lin are engaged—and they also have full-time jobs, working at GE and P&G respectively.
+Kilbacak and Lin also have full-time jobs, working at GE and P&G respectively.
 Ye is a family friend with an experienced background as a sushi chef, having worked at restaurants around the country.

 Poke Hut is the realization of three different dreams into one.
 Kilbacak first tried poke during a trip to Hawaii in early 2016.
 “It was a delightfully simple, quick, and extremely nutritious meal that provided energy comparable to a perfect North Shore swell,” he explained.
 Upon his return to the mainland, Kilbacak shared his newfound love of poke with his fiance.
-Lin was excited because she’d been looking for an opportunity for them to create a side business—and, moreover, it didn’t hurt that her family were restaurateurs themselves.
+Lin was excited because she’d been looking for an opportunity for them to create a side business—and, moreover, it didn’t hurt that her family members were restaurateurs themselves.
 (It must be encoded in her DNA or something.)
 That’s when they brought Ye on board, to lead the culinary effort.